spookyahell/wyw-license/README.md

 Below you will see examples of things you can do with this software, this does not mean that these are the only things you can do.
 Essentially, you are only limited by your imagination, and the laws of the region you reside in.

-- Modifications of any kind (e.g. on internet services like GitHub or even on your local machine)
+- Modifications of any kind (e.g. publicly on internet services like GitHub but also privately, on your local machine)
 - Copying the software (to any location you can possibly think of)
 - Sale (
 	REQUEST/HOPE (NOT required, only preferrably): with real additional content/functionality/modification, other than just changing "a few" bytes or with intent to only meet the bare minimum to "qualify for a useful modification"